fox-archives/periodic-table/readme.md

 ## Introduction

 Modern website that elegantly shows the periodic table and the properties of each element in an interactive user interface built for mobile and desktop.
-The backend is a Node and Express combo.
-The backend is a Vue, Babel, Webpack, PostCss, Sass, Eslint, and Prettier combo.

 ![Periodic Table Image](./periodic-table.png)